DataDog/datadog-agent/README.md

    This will also pull in `invoke` if not yet installed.
  * (Optional) [Invoke](http://www.pyinvoke.org/installing.html), you can install
    it via `pip install invoke` or via [Homebrew](https://brew.sh) on OSX/macOS with `brew install pyinvoke`.
-If you installed the python dependencies you can skip this step.
+If you installed the python dependencies like above you can skip this step.

 Note: you may want to use a python virtual environment to avoid polluting your
       system-wide python environment with the agent build/dev dependencies.